Can CBD Help WIth Negative Thoughts, Rumination, and Anxiety

 First, there's testosterone (and yes Ladies, we have it too):

 The researchers found that subjective ratings of negative images were higher in women compared to men.
-Higher testosterone levels were linked to lower sensitivity, while higher feminine traits (regardless of sex of tested participants) were linked to higher sensitivity.
+Higher testosterone levels were linked to lower sensitivity, while higher feminine traits (regardless of the sex of tested participants) were linked to higher sensitivity.

 They've documented a general "it will all work out" effect from testosterone levels.